Teva celebrates 50 years of ratiopharm / Germany's best-known drug brand turns 50 - Breaking Latest News

 Health is more than medicine

-For many consumers today, ratiopharm is more than just a drug brand, as Lisa Weitner knows: “People in Germany have been placing their trust in us for decades.
-We are more than grateful for that, it cannot be taken for granted.
-For our entire team, from production, to marketing, to sales and everyone who works for the brand at Teva, this trust is what drives us to put our heart and soul into it every day.”
+For many consumers today, ratiopharm is more than just a drug brand, Lisa Weitner knows: “People in Germany have been placing their trust in us for decades.
+We are more than grateful for that, it is not a matter of course.
+For our entire team, from production , through marketing, sales and everyone who works for the brand at Teva, this trust is what drives us to put our heart and soul into it every day.”

 In the meantime, ratiopharm’s range goes beyond medicines.
 Together with experts, ratiopharm is committed to facilitating access to knowledge for a healthy lifestyle.
 In addition to a wide range of products for various areas of application, there is now also an extensive range of information and services that addresses a number of topics – from cold advice to the practical back training app.